unibeninterns/server2_v2/PRD.md

 - Field classification and categorization
 - Keyword identification and tagging
 - Initial completeness check
+- Now when a proposal is to be put for review, to promote fairness and anonymosity, certain information like the name of the reviewer or the reviewer faculty or department, basically all information not part of the actual research proposal requirement should not be added in the proposal to be assigned to reviewers, and my staff proposals are easy to assign since it's in like a form format but for master's student, their entire information is in a document file, whether pdf or docx. so an appropriate way should be found to extract and parse it so it can be assigned to reviewers to after removing the personal information from it, the reviewers don't review documents so the info have to be extracted.
+If it's a staff proposal that info should be used or if it's a master's student proposal it should be used to be able to differentiate between them since they have some lightly different fields.
+The master's document follows this set of rules next, it has some slightly different fields from the staff proposals.

+Concept Note Submission Template (Master's Students Only)

+Please complete all fields clearly and accurately.
+Maximum of 5 pages excluding the budget appendix.

+Project Title:
+Provide a clear and descriptive title for your project.
+Lead Researcher Information:
+Full Name
+Matriculation Number
+Programme (e.g., MSc, MA, LLM)
+Department and Faculty
+Email Address
+Phone Number
+Problem Statement and Justification:
+Briefly describe the problem your project addresses and explain why it is important.
+Objectives and Anticipated Outcomes:
+What are you aiming to achieve?
+What changes, benefits, or results do you expect from your project?
+Research-Informed Approach and Methodology:
+Explain how you will carry out your research, the methods you will use, and how it is informed by academic knowledge.
+Innovation and Impact:
+What is novel about your project?
+How could your project contribute to society, culture, policy, or national development?
+Interdisciplinary Relevance:
+Show how your project draws from or benefits multiple fields of study, if applicable.
+Implementation Plan and Timeline:
+Outline the main activities and stages of the project.
+Provide a realistic timeline covering completion within one academic session.
+Preliminary Budget Estimate (Separate Appendix):
+Break down how you propose to use the seed funding if awarded, with estimated costs.
+Important Submission Details:
+Concept note must not exceed 5 pages (excluding appendix).

 #### 3.3.2 AI Scoring Engine (Placeholder Implementation)